Berkeley Public Library: History

-In 2011, Berkeley Public Library began a series of renovations and expansions of its four neighborhood branches.
-It completed renovation of the Claremont and North Branches in 2012, and the South Branch and Tool Lending Library in May 2013.
-On December 14, 2013, the West Branch library reopened, revealing the $7.5 million project.
+In 2011, the Berkeley Public Library began a series of renovations and expansions of its four neighborhood branches.
+It completed renovation of the Claremont and North Branches in 2012, the South Branch and Tool Lending Library in May 2013, and the West Branch library in December 2013.
 During construction, a bookmobile called the Branch Van parked near each location to conduct basic transactions and provide access to library collections in the local neighborhoods.

-On July 1, 2018, Berkeley Public Library eliminated overdue fines for teen and adult books, CDs, DVDs, and magazines returned past their due date (children's materials were already fine-free).
+On July 1, 2018, the Berkeley Public Library eliminated overdue fines for non-children's media; children's books were already fine-free.
+The Tool Lending Library followed suit on October 3, 2022.

 Also in 2018, Berkeley Public Library instituted the Easy Access Card, a library card available to persons without a fixed address.
-The Easy Access card offers access to the Library's electronic resources as well as limited checkouts of books and other materials.

 Technology

 All Berkeley Public Library branches have self-checkout machines.
 Patrons can use these to check out materials themselves by scanning the items and their library card.
 This checkout method works for all media—books, CDs, DVDs, etc.—and provides the patron with a receipt for the items.
 All branches still also offer checkout from library staff at circulation desks.

 Patrons can also request and renew books over the Internet from their homes, or over the telephone.